-Many people who struggle with addiction often struggle with a mental health disorder, as well.
-The most common mental health disorders include depression and anxiety, which afflict more than 8 million adults in the United States.
-Certain substances can bring out mental illness more intensely than others: for example, alcoholism, a depressant, can worsen a person’s depressed state.
+Many people with addiction also struggle with mental health disorders.
+Depression and alcoholism are common co-occurring disorders.
+Certain substances can bring out mental illness more intensely than others.
+For example, alcoholism, a depressant, can worsen a person’s depressed state.

 What Makes Alcohol a Depressant?

-After the alcohol begins to leave the brain, however, the chemicals deplete and it can leave the person feeling even worse than before they drank.
-The alcohol depresses the nervous central nervous system, so if the person who is drinking has depression, the symptoms that manifest due to low serotonin levels—exhaustion, sadness, despair—will be felt more severely.
+After the alcohol begins to leave the brain, however, the chemicals deplete, and it can leave the person feeling even worse than before they drank.
+Alcohol depresses the central nervous system and lowers serotonin levels exacerbating symptoms of depression such as exhaustion, sadness, and despair.

 Some other common symptoms might include: